Serabi Kuah – Indonesian pancakes with palm sugar and coconut milk syrup

 Serabi Kuah

 Almost everybody loves pancakes, donโ€™t we?
-We can tell that from the varieties of pancakes around the globe.
+We can tell that from the varieties of pancakes around the globe.ย Though every country may use a different name, itโ€™s all the same.ย

-You can find Crepe in France, Filloas in Spain, Kasik in Turkey, Crespelle in Italy, and many more.
+You can find Crepes in France, Filloas in Spain, Kasik in Turkey, Crespelle in Italy, and many more.
+Now, Iโ€™m sharing with you the Indonesian version of pancakes: serabi.

 Indonesian pancakes with brown sugar and coconut milk syrup, with white napkin, spoon and fork.

-Main ingredients for Serabi
+Main Ingredients for Serabi

 We only need 6 items to make this Indonesian pancake: